idlework/react-native-floating-action-bar/README.md

 ### style

 Accepts a StyleSheet style or an object.
+This allows you to style the inner container.

+### outerContainerStyle

-This allows you to style the container.
+Accepts a StyleSheet style or an object.
+This allows you to style the outer container.
+Most useful for setting position to relative if wanted.

 ## Contributing